Herobr1ne/cyPlugins/cyWho/README.md

 ## cyWho
+<a href="https://github.com/cydolo/cyPlugins/releases/tag/1.0" target="_blank">Download</a>

 Plugin: cyWho
 Description: plugin to indicate who wants to write to you

 required:
 * start teamspeak with `-console` parameter